Decoupling Constraints from Two Directions for Evolutionary Constrained Multi-objective Optimization: Experimental Studies

-To ensure a fair comparison while respecting the original design of each algorithm, the reproduction operators are set as follows (same as the original paper): ACREA and APSEA employ Genetic Algorithm (GA) operators (SBX and Polynomial Mutation); MCCMO utilizes GA or Differential Evolution (DE) operators according to CMOPs; and all other algorithms (C3M, MTOTC, MSCMO, FCDS, IMTCMO, and DCF2D) employ DE operators \cite{DE}.
-The population size $N$ is set to 100 for all algorithms across all experiments.
+Each algorithm uses the reproduction operators and default parameters recommended in its original paper.
+ACREA and APSEA employ Genetic Algorithm (GA) operators \cite{SBX}; MCCMO uses GA or Differential Evolution (DE) operators depending on the CMOP; and C3M, MTOTC, MSCMO, FCDS, IMTCMO, and DCF2D employ DE operators \cite{DE}.
+The population size and maximum number of function evaluations (MaxFE) are set to 100 and 300,000, respectively.

+Each algorithm is independently run 30 times on each problem using PlatEMO 4.12 \cite{2017PlatEMO} and the original source code provided by the respective authors.
+The workstation is equipped with an Intel Core i7-13700 CPU, 48 GB RAM, and Windows 11.
+Statistical significance is assessed using the Wilcoxon rank-sum test at a significance level of 0.05.